Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

-Psychological conflict.
+—psychological conflict.
 Oh yeah.
-Right.
-Your choice of career, your choice of partner, your choice of, you know, lifestyle is a compromise.
+Your choice of career, your choice of partner, your choice of lifestyle is a compromise.

 Puder:

-And that, and that's not to negate if a philosophy being true or not true 'cause It still could be true.
+And that's not to negate a philosophy being true or not true because it still could be true.

 Shedler:

-And it still could be a perfectly reasonable and valid and meaningful, you know, life choice.
-But we have to understand all life choices are overdetermined and reflect something of our own psychology.
+Right, it still could be a perfectly reasonable and valid and meaningful life choice.
+But we have to understand that all life choices are overdetermined and reflect something of our own psychology.

 Puder:

-But what I, I think I appreciate what you said there is like, okay, even with this guy, you wouldn't want it to be unconscious.
-You would want him to have a choice if he's going to choose to be sacrificial, or if he's gonna choose to maybe in touch with his aggression and have a boundary with his time.
+But what I think I appreciate– what you said there– is even with this guy, you wouldn't want it to be unconscious.
+You would want him to have a choice if he's going to choose to be sacrificial or if he's going to choose to be in touch with his aggression and have a boundary with his time.

 Shedler:

-And you know, what, what the, the child's solution to this, you know, horrible, impossible dilemma is, well, I'm getting mistreated.
-It must be my fault.
-It must be 'cause I am bad.
-And the, the pa– right?
-So, right.
-So the child concludes that they're bad instead of the, the caretakers are bad in a very paradoxical way.
-There's something hopeful in that for the child.
-It, it allows the child to sustain hope because as long as the reason is because they're bad and it's their fault, then potentially it's under their control.
-Right?
-They, they could become, you know, not bad, and then they'd have parents who love them and take care of them, right?
-So in the child thinking, it's my fault, it's because I am bad.
-At least there's a spark of hope that, you know, my parents could be good enough parents, you know, after all, if only, if only it wasn't for me, right?
+The child's solution to this horrible, impossible dilemma is, "Well, I'm getting mistreated, so it must be my fault.
+It must be because I am bad."
+So the child concludes that they're bad instead of the caretakers.
+In a very paradoxical way, there’s something hopeful in that for the child.
+It allows the child to sustain hope, because if the reason they aren't cared for is because they're bad, then it's potentially under their control.
+They could become good, and then they'd have parents who love and take care of them.
+So in the child’s thinking, if it's their fault—if it's because they are bad—at least there's a spark of hope that their parents could be good parents after all, if only the child weren’t bad.

 Puder:

-Mm-Hmm <affirmative>.
 Yeah.
-So it's like the, the, the, the anger is turned into guilt.
-The, the transference is set up so that there's a, a gentle idealizing, and the anything bad from the therapist goes on to themself.
+So it's like the anger is turned into guilt.
+The transference is set up so that there's a gentle idealizing and anything bad from the therapist goes on to themself.

 Shedler: